 Can drinking coffee reduce the iron levels in breast milk?

-Possibly, several references online connect drinking a lot of coffee with less iron in breast milk.
-The volume of coffee that might effect iron levels in breast milk varies between authors for example from 450ml 16 to 1 litre 17 per day.
+Some references online connect drinking a lot of coffee with less iron in breast milk.
+Muñoz et al say that drinking 450ml coffee per day might affect iron levels in breast milk27 to 1 litre 28 per day.

 See Coffee, Caffeine and Breastfeeding for more information.

 In 2010 the American Academy of Pediatrics issued guidance recommending that exclusively breastfed term infants have iron supplements from four months of age.
-This was strongly countered in a Letter to the Editor by a number of medical professionals (Landers, S. et al.) who were concerned that the recommendations didn’t address the potential harm of iron supplementation or the difference in how easily the iron in human milk is absorbed compared with iron-fortified fluids and foods.
+This was strongly countered in a Letter to the Editor32 by a number of medical professionals who were concerned that the recommendations didn’t address the potential harm of iron supplementation or the difference in how easily the iron in human milk is absorbed compared with iron-fortified fluids and foods.

-The current guidance from the Amercian Academy of Pediatrics does not recommend routine iron supplements in healthy breastfed babies:
+The current guidance from the Amercian Academy of Pediatrics still recommends routine iron supplements in healthy breastfed babies from four months of age:

 Breast milk normally contains the perfect amount of iron to complement a baby’s iron stores until they start eating solid food.
 There are a few situations where a baby’s iron stores may be low such as if the mother was anaemic during pregnancy or if a baby was born prematurely.
 Babies need sufficient iron for healthy growth but too much iron also has negative health consequences.
 Consult with your health professional if you have any concerns about yours or your baby’s iron status.